-Credit Hours: 3 Lecture Hours: 3 Lab Hours: 0 The course begins with a brief overview of the US healthcare system then discusses the current use of technology in healthcare.
+The course begins with a brief overview of the US healthcare system then discusses the current use of technology in healthcare.
 It also discusses the collection and storage of healthcare data, patient records, and various techniques for processing medical images.
 Students will cover technologies that support healthcare, medical computer networks and systems and data security and protection.
 Actual medical applications that are used in health care and standards that guide data transactions will be covered.
+This course is cross-listed with HCM 685.